Go Back

 Ingredients

-4 large bell peppers (choose a mix of colors for a vibrant presentation)
+4 large bell peppers (choose a colorful mix: red, yellow, green)

 1 cup quinoa, thoroughly rinsed